 - On your iPhone or iPad, Start by tapping on Settings > iCloud

 - Next, Tap on Photos and turn on iCloud Photo Library

 - Enable Optimize iPhone Storage so that your original full resolution photos and videos are stored on iCloud, and your iPhone only stores the optimized versions.
 This decision alone saves a lot of space on an iDevice.

 - Allow some time for the Photos to sync up with your iPhone/iPad and iCloud

 - You can verify if the process has completed by logging into icloud.com with your credentials and checking the uploaded photos.

 - On your Mac or MacBook, Click on > System Preferences > iCloud and choose Photos.
 Turn on the iCloud Photo Library in the options.

 - Once all the Photos have uploaded successfully into your iCloud, you can disable the ‘Upload to my Photo Stream’ option in the settings if you like.

 By moving the Photos across all your Apple devices into the iCloud Photo Library, they automatically sync.

-Once you delete a Photo from one device, it automatically deletes it from all your Apple devices that use your Apple ID credentials.
+Now you go through the steps of deleting photos from any one device.
+Doing so will automatically delete it from all your Apple devices that use your Apple ID credentials.